Three Minute Thesis Presentation Resources

 Eligibility of Research

-• A student’s 3MT® presentation topic must cover an original research project that is being conducted as part of the student's graduate program.
-(A student’s graduate program need not require a thesis or dissertation, though.)
+- A student’s 3MT® presentation topic must cover an original research project that is being conducted as part of the student's graduate program.

-• If presenting research that includes sensitive or proprietary information, students should seek approval from their advisor or principal investigator before applying to participate in the competition.
+- If presenting research that includes sensitive or proprietary information, students should seek approval from their advisor or principal investigator before applying to participate in the competition.
+The videos will be public.

 Research Presentation Rules and Requirements: